 The assembly’s completed work on the Confession was delivered to the House of Lords on April 28, 1647 and the following day to the House of Commons.
 Edition 3 contains the same text as Edition 2, but now includes Scripture proofs – an addition called for by Parliament following its order to print Edition 1.
 Edition 3 did not appear until four months after Edition 2, reflecting the extent of the assembly’s labor to provide the requisite Scripture proofs.
 Like the previous two editions, this was a private printing intended solely for members of Parliament and the assembly.

 Written in Cornelius Burges’s clear hand, the manuscript is entitled: “The Humble Advice of the Assembly of Divines now sitting at Westminster, by authority of Parliament.
 Concerning a Confession of Faith, which is here presented whole & entire.”
-Part of the Braye MSS volume at Westminster College in Cambridge, the Confession appears in folios 112r–143r and is undoubtedly one of the two original transcribed copies which the assembly delivered to Parliament.
+Part of the Braye MSS volume at Westminster College in Cambridge, the Confession appears in folios 112r–143r and is undoubtedly one of the two original transcribed copies which the assembly delivered to Parliament, and most likely the one deposited with the House of Lords.